 We trust this project will be the key in the process of empowerment of the women to become what they want to be.
 A woman who feels empowered has more abilities or personal recourses to make decisions for herself, has shared decision-making power within her family, is able to participate in economic and political spheres, and has access to resources that allow her to access all of her rights.
 Therefore, WE Grow aims to target all four of these levels, with emphasis on personal and relational empowerment.
 Once they feel empowered, they will be a natural motor of change in the community!

-An economic empowerment program to reinforce saving habits and entrepreneurship.
-Women are given access to skill-building workshops and capital to start or grow businesses and gain more financial independence.
+An economic empowerment program to reinforce saving and entrepreneurship.
+Women are given access to knowledge and capital in order to continue growing their business and gain more financial independence.